 In addition to course demands, you will also complete rotations caring for the animals that are housed on campus.

-First-year students complete rotations of kennel duty between Monday to Friday.
-The rotation may be one day a week throughout the semester, or two rotations of five consecutive days.
+Yes, first-year students complete rotations of kennel duty between Monday to Friday.
+The rotations are usually competed twice during each semester and consist of five consecutive days.
 You will work in a group and will be responsible for walking the dogs, feeding and watering the cats and dogs as well as cleaning the kennels and the animal housing area.
-Kennel duty begins at 6:30 a.m for 1 ½ hours and also includes a late afternoon shift between 5 and 6 p.m.
+Kennel duty begins at 6:30 a.m. for 1 ½ hours and also includes a late afternoon shift between 5 and 6 p.m.

 Second-year students complete rotations of animal care duty, seven days a week.
-The rotation may be one day a week throughout the semester, or two rotations of seven consecutive days.
+The rotations are usually completed at least twice during each semester and consist of seven consecutive days.
 You will work in a group to provide veterinary care for the animals including physical exams, performing diagnostic tests, administering medication as well weekend care of the animals.
 The students are expected to be available three times a day, similar to shifts above for kennel duty.
 In addition, students compete a 5 day rotation caring for rodents that are housed in the facility during the winter semester.

 These experiences will help you become job-ready upon graduation.

 Do you have questions about Veterinary Technician?
 Contact us!

 Contact our student recruitment team to explore your study options.

 Connect with the Office of the Registrar for admissions-related questions.